thorlindberg/thesis/docs/6 relatedwork.md

 {"sec":"Related Work"}

-In this section I present academic literature and projects that inspired my theoretical and methodological framework for approaching this project.
-As this project proposes extensibility of a data interchange format surrounded with well-established practices and rigid structures, it is crucial that my approach be informed by existing and previous work.
-By presenting these references and applying their methods in my experiment, I aim to avoid constructing a proposal that is incompatible with existing systems or derived without consideration for user perspectives.
+In this section I present academic literature and projects from which I derived the theoretical and methodological framework.
+As this project proposes extensibility of a data interchange format surrounded by well-established practices and rigid structures, it is crucial that my approach is informed by previous related work.
+By referencing this literature and applying its methods in my experiment, I aim to avoid constructing a proposal that is incompatible with existing computer systems or developing without consideration for the perspectives of other developers.

----

-HOW I CAME TO MY FRAMEWORK

-Let's start by deliminating the contents of this framework.

-It consists of theory on how to methodologically approach writing tests in a test-driven development process,
+I chose a test-driven development process for this project, and thus I have chosen to include literature on methodological approaches and recommendations for writing testable code.
+This is presented in the subsection on <a href="#writing-testable-code"><i>"Writing Testable Code"</i></a>

+By searching publicly accessible repositories on GitHub, I have found previous work towards extending data interchange formats with more explicitly specified and type-safe features.
+These projects are presented in the subsection on ["Attempts at Extensibility of Data Syntax"](#attempts-at-extensibility-of-data-syntax).

-projects that attempt to extend the JSON syntax with type declarations for specific programming languages,
+... projects that attempt to extend the JSON syntax with type declarations for specific programming languages, and choosing a light-weight readable data format.
+This is presented in the subsection on ["Specification of Data Serialisation Formats"](#specification-of-data-serialisation-formats).

-and strategies for choosing and evaluating data syntax and the implementation of data formats in computer systems.
+... and strategies for choosing and evaluating data syntax and the implementation of data formats in computer systems.
+This is presented in the subsection on ["Evaluation Strategies"](#evaluation-strategies).

 {"break":true}